OpenWebStack/structure/README.md

 });
 ```

-Also our unit tests can be simpler since we don't have to worry about loading things with AMD for the tests.
+Also our unit tests can be simpler since we don't have to worry about loading asynchronously for the tests.

-See the full [bootstrap.js file](https://github.com/OpenWebStack/structure/blob/master/app/js/bootstrap.js) that we load using RequireJS.
+See the full [bootstrap.js file](https://github.com/OpenWebStack/structure/blob/master/app/js/bootstrap.js).
+RequireJS loads this file, which then instructs RequireJS to load everything else in our application.
-Now all our files are loaded async which is great for performance, as the DomContentLoaded event will trigger *before* your scripts are parsed/executed instead of after (aka stuff shows up on the page even faster than simply putting scripts at the bottom of the body tag).
+All our files are loaded async which is great for performance, as the DomContentLoaded event will trigger *before* your scripts are parsed/executed instead of after (i.e. content shows up on the page faster than simply putting scripts at the bottom of the body tag).

 ##Grunt
 [Grunt](http://gruntjs.com/) is a task-based command-line tool for JavaScript.
 It's very useful during development, able to watch your files for changes and automatically run your tests, lint your files, and even refresh your browser automatically.
 Grunt is also great for build, optimization, and other project tasks.
 The Grunt community is large and there are hundreds of contributed plugins we can leverage in our projects.